contao/docs/docs/manual/guides/local-installation/_index.en.md

 ---
 title: "Local installations"
-description: "All you need to know about local installation and maintenance of Contao."
+description: "All you need to know about a local Contao installation."
-weight: 100
+weight: 900
+hidden: true
 ---

 You can also install Contao locally.
 This requires a web server, a database and PHP.
 For the different operating systems